tinmarino/try/README.md

 # Mandar

+* follow your heart, your intution as you own body as been assembled to become the perfect machine of trial and errors, pattern recognision and instantaneous priorisation.
+A body hosting a brain much more powerfull than my computer.
+I cannot exploit fully my computer nor you your brain.
+At least I try, do you?
 * Methodology
 * Unstack bugs
 * De menos a mas para evitar, Sacar el miedo Chileno (de romper todo)